On p-adic haromonic Maass functions: Coefficients of half-integeral weight forms

 for every $\gamma=\sabcd\in \Gamma.$ Here, if $k$ is a half-integer, then the resulting square roots take the principal branch.
 Then $\nu$ is a weight $k$ multiplier system for $\Gamma$ if

 independent of the function $f$.

 This definition extends naturally to \emph{vector-valued} modular and harmonic Maass forms.
-These satisfy a similar definition, but now we allow $f$ to represent a vector of functions and require the image of $\nu$ to be matrices whose determinants have absolute value $1$.
+These satisfy a similar definition, but now we allow $f$ to represent a vector of functions and require the image of $\nu$ to be unitary matrices.

-Definition \ref{DefHMF} extends in the natural to include modularity involving multiplier systems and vector valued functions.
+Definition \ref{DefHMF} extends naturally to include modularity involving multiplier systems and vector valued functions.
 The remaining facts about harmonic Maass forms still hold (component wise in the case of vector valued forms), except that we may have fractional powers of $q$ in the $q$-series expansions, depending on the multiplier system.

 We are interested in lifts from weight $0$ forms to vector valued forms of weights $1/2$ and $3/2$, with certain explicit multiplier systems.
 These vector valued forms may be projected down to obtain scalar valued half-integer weight forms.
 For instance, the lifts considered implicitly by Zagier\cite{ZagierTraces}, and by Miller and Pixton \cite{MillerPixton} can be obtained by summing the components of the lifts considered here.